crazy-max/ftpgrab/README.md

 $ ipkg install nail
 ```

-Here is an example to configure it with your gmail account.
+Here is an example to configure it with your gmail account.<br />
 Open the nail config ``/opt/etc/nail.rc`` file with your favorite editor and add/edit the following parameters.

 ```console